 - Make a list of the objections you commonly hear.

 - Write several solutions that are appropriate for those objections.
 These must be things that the company approves.

 - Craft questions to ask the prospect that will help you understand the objections and choose the appropriate solution.

 Objection: The price is too high.

-Possible solutions: discuss the value – perhaps they don’t understand what they are getting for the price, provide financing, develop at payment plan, explain the return on investment, help them work it into the next budget.
+Possible solutions: Discuss the value – perhaps they don’t understand what they are getting for the price, provide financing, develop a payment plan, explain the return on investment, and help them work it into the next budget.